Wednesday, July 17, 2013 at 5:32 AM

 Of course, African refugees end up in countries throughout Europe too; notwithstanding that repatriation policies they encounter there make Israel’s seem positively charitable by comparison – as I duly noted in “Think America’s Immigration Plan Is Racist and Unjust?
 Consider Switzerland’s,” The iPINIONS Journal, September 17, 2007.

 Not to mention how favorably Israel’s repatriation of these African refugees compares with the way the United States refused entry to Jewish refugees who were fleeing Nazi Germany in 1939.
 This, despite America’s vaunted and self-proclaimed status as a perennial beacon to asylum seekers.
 I see no point in elaborating on the boomerang, and ultimately tragic, transatlantic voyage these Jews took aboard the S.S.
 St Louis.
-So if you’re unfamiliar with this “Voyage of the Damned,” I urge you to Google it.
+If you’re unfamiliar with this “Voyage of the Damned,” I urge you to Google it.

 This brings me to why the flak Israel is getting is so uninformed.
-Because any insinuation of racism (or indeed unfair treatment) is belied by “Operation Moses” – Israel’s covert evacuation of African Jews from Sudan for resettlement in Israel to escape famine in 1984, and “Operation Solomon” – its equally covert airlifting of almost 15,000 African Jews from Ethiopia for resettlement in Israel to escape a looming civil war in 1991.
+Because any insinuation of racism (or indeed unfair treatment) is belied by “Operation Moses” – Israel’s covert evacuation of African Jews from Sudan for resettlement in Israel to escape famine in 1984; and “Operation Solomon” – its equally covert evacuation of almost 15,000 African Jews from Ethiopia for resettlement in Israel to escape a looming civil war in 1991.

 And let’s face it, the Israelis have enough of a challenge trying to prevent Palestinians (with their claim of a sacred “right of return”) from turning Israel into another Arab state, without having to worry about non-Jewish Africans creating demographic problems as well.